rbatorsky/intro-to-ngs-bioinformatics/lessons/03_Alignment.md

 ```

 Samtools flagstat is a great way to check to make sure that the aligment meets the quality expected.
-In this case, >99% properly paired and mapped is an exceptional result.
+In this case, >99% properly paired and mapped indicates a high quality alignment.

 <img src="../img/alignment_summary.png" width="300">